adhishrayas/Fam/README.md

 Whereas the first terminal should show you the server running.

 Now open your local server(Usually:- http://127.0.0.1:8000/) to see the Latest Football related Videos!
+Refresh the page every 10 seconds or so to get the updated videos.

 To take a better look at the stored data and the task data, you can go to http://127.0.0.1:8000/admin and log in with your superuser credentials.